Bell's palsy: Differential diagnosis

 Once the facial paralysis sets in, many people may mistake it as a symptom of a stroke; however, there are a few subtle differences.
 A stroke will usually cause a few additional symptoms, such as numbness or weakness in the arms and legs.
 And unlike Bell's palsy, a stroke will usually let patients control the upper part of their faces.
-A person with a stroke will usually have some wrinkling of their forehead.
+A person with a stroke will usually have some wrinkling on their forehead.

 In areas where Lyme disease is common, it accounts for about 25% of cases of facial palsy.
 In the U.S., Lyme is most common in the New England and Mid-Atlantic states and parts of Wisconsin and Minnesota.
 The first sign of about 80% of Lyme infections, typically one or two weeks after a tick bite, is usually an expanding rash that may be accompanied by headaches, body aches, fatigue, or fever.
 In up to 10–15% of Lyme infections, facial palsy appears several weeks later, and may be the first sign of infection that is noticed as the Lyme rash typically does not itch and is not painful.
-The likelihood that the facial palsy is caused by Lyme disease should be estimated, based on recent history of outdoor activities in likely tick habitats during warmer months, recent history of rash or symptoms such as headache and fever, and whether the palsy affects both sides of the face (much more common in Lyme than in Bell's palsy).
+The likelihood that the facial palsy is caused by Lyme disease should be estimated, based on the recent history of outdoor activities in likely tick habitats during warmer months, a recent history of rash or symptoms such as headache and fever, and whether the palsy affects both sides of the face (much more common in Lyme than in Bell's palsy).
 If that likelihood is more than negligible, a serological test for Lyme disease should be performed, and if it exceeds 10%, empiric therapy with antibiotics should be initiated, without corticosteroids, and reevaluated upon completion of laboratory tests for Lyme disease.
 Corticosteroids have been found to harm outcomes for facial palsy caused by Lyme disease.

-One disease that may be difficult to exclude in the differential diagnosis is involvement of the facial nerve in infections with the herpes zoster virus.
-The major differences in this condition are the presence of small blisters, or vesicles, on the external ear, significant pain in the jaw, ear, face and/or neck and hearing disturbances, but these findings may occasionally be lacking (zoster sine herpete).
+One disease that may be difficult to exclude in the differential diagnosis is the involvement of the facial nerve in infections with the herpes zoster virus.
+The major differences in this condition are the presence of small blisters, or vesicles, on the external ear, significant pain in the jaw, ear, face, and/or neck, and hearing disturbances, but these findings may occasionally be lacking (zoster sine herpete).
 Reactivation of existing herpes zoster infection leading to facial paralysis in a Bell's palsy type pattern is known as Ramsay Hunt syndrome type 2.
 The prognosis for Bell's palsy patients is generally much better than for Ramsay Hunt syndrome type 2 patients.

 Treatment

-Steroids have been shown to be effective at improving recovery in Bell's palsy while antivirals have not.
-In those who are unable to close their eyes, eye protective measures are required.
+Steroids are effective at improving recovery in Bell's palsy while antivirals have not.
+In those who are unable to close their eyes, eye-protective measures are required.
 Management during pregnancy is similar to management in the non-pregnant.

 Steroids

 Corticosteroids such as prednisone improve recovery at 6 months and are thus recommended.
 Early treatment (within 3 days after the onset) is necessary for benefit with a 14% greater probability of recovery.
+There is some debate regarding the optimal dosing strategy which is generally physician dependent.